Brisa Nessmuk Knife

 - Sheath in solid leather

-The blade is 26-35 mm wide and 125 mm long, total length including handle is 235 mm.
+The blade is 3.8 mm thick, 26-35 mm wide and 125 mm long, total length including handle is 235 mm.
 Comfortable handles in attractive Curly Birch and brass bolts.
+The blade is in 80CrV2 tough Carbon Steel with a hardness of 58-59 HRC.